 Churn reason

-RetentBase helps teams turn "Budget freeze or cost cutting" into a structured churn signal, review it in one place, and decide what to change before it spreads.
+RetentBase helps teams see where "Budget freeze or cost cutting" is repeating, what it is costing, and what to fix before more customers leave.

 On this page